gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     gmx rdf -f production.xtc -s production.tpr -o production-rdf-so4-OW1.xvg -n index.ndx

 and select 8 and 7.
+As can be seen by plotting the generated **.xvg** files, the RDF is much cleaner now that we have selected the atoms of interest.

 .. figure:: figures/rdf-filtered.png
     :alt: Gromacs tutorial RDF radial distribution function